Why should I attend Montclair State University for my doctoral education?

 How do I apply for the Environmental Management PhD program at Montclair State University?

 The application process is fully online and administered by the Graduate School.
-Applications are due by January 15 for students seeking to begin the program in the following Fall semester.
+Applications are due by January 15 (extended to February 9 for 2018 admission) for students seeking to begin the program in the following Fall semester.
 Visit the Graduate School’s application website to begin your application.
-ALL application materials should be submitted directly to the Graduate School by January 15, as per the instructions in the application website.
+ALL application materials should be submitted directly to the Graduate School by January 15 (extended to February 9 for 2018 admission), as per the instructions in the application website.

 Are there eligibility criteria to submit an application?

 There is no pre-screening process.
 Any interested prospective student may submit an application to the Graduate School.
-Applications are due by January 15.
+Applications are due by January 15 (extended to February 9 for 2018 admission).
 We encourage you to view the application procedures page for more information.

 How do I arrange a visit to Montclair State University?